Qryptify/qryptify/qryptify_ingestor/README.md

 - Backfills from the later of `backfill.start_date` or the last saved close per pair
 - Switches to live streaming and appends new closed candles
 - Ctrl+C to stop; resume pointers are saved in `sync_state` (a benign WebSocket close trace may appear)
+- Optional: live batching with `live.buffer_max` (default 1).
+Buffered rows are flushed on shutdown.

 ## Verify